jhucsf/fall2021/index.md

 ## News

+* **Nov 11** — We are granting everyone in the course an additional 48 late hours to use on Assignments 4–6.
+Also, a minor error was corrected (regarding the error return value of `mmap`) in the description for [Assignment 4](assign/assign04.html).
 * **Oct 31** — [Assignment 4](assign/assign04.html) has been posted.
 It is due Thursday,
   Nov 11th by 11pm.
 (Yes, at 11pm on 11/11.)
 * **Oct 31** — Solutions for the exam 2 review problems are available on the [Resources](resources.html) page.